The visual field refers to the total area in which objects can be seen in the side (peripheral) vision as you focus your eyes on a central point.

 - Retinal detachment (separation of the retina in the back of the eye from its supporting layers)

-- Temporal arteritis (inflammation and damage to the blood vessels that supply blood to the head)
+- Temporal arteritis (inflammation and damage to the arteries that supply blood to the scalp and other parts of the head)

 The test has no risks.